Truly, madly Venice: guide to visiting Italy’s water city

 - Murano – known as a glass-making centre and popular tourist destination

-- San Michele – two islands joined together, dedicated to the dead, this is Venice’s cemetery
+- San Michele – two islands joined together, dedicated to the dead, this is Venice’s cemetery.

 - Sant’Erasmo – agricultural island and the largest in the lagoon, filled with farms and open space

-- Torcello – original island of what became Venice, home to the Cathedral of Santa Maria Assunta, founded in 639
+- Torcello – the original island of what became Venice, home to the Cathedral of Santa Maria Assunta, founded in 639

 Venice can be a wonderful place for discovery.
 Most people tend to stick around the major tourist sites like Piazza San Marco, the Rialto Bridge and the Grand Canal.
-They return complaining about the crowds, expensive prices and stinky water.
+They return complaining about the crowds, high prices and stinky water.
 Sure, Venice can be all that depending on when you visit, but it also depends on where you go.

 Museums and galleries